-The standalone financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (as amended from time to time), (Ind AS compliant Schedule III), as applicable to the standalone financial statements.
+The consolidated financial statements of the Group have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (as amended from time to time), (Ind AS compliant Schedule III), as applicable to the consolidated financial statements.

-The standalone financial statements have been prepared on accrual and going concern basis.
-The accounting policies are applied consistently to all the years presented in the standalone financial statements except where a newly issued accounting standard is initially adopted or revision to an existing accounting standard or where a change in accounting policy hitherto in use.
+The consolidated financial statements have been prepared on accrual and going concern basis.
+The accounting policies are applied consistently to all the years presented in the consolidated financial statements except where a newly issued accounting standard is initially adopted or revision to an existing accounting standard or where a change in accounting policy hitherto in use.

-Further, the standalone financial statements have been prepared on a historical cost basis except for following items:
+Further, the consolidated financial statements have been prepared on a historical cost basis except for following items: